MaddieCastle/Hangman/README.md

 5. Click on enable automatic deploys

 ## Credits
-- Code institue for the mock terminal
+- Code institute for the mock terminal
 - [The Free Dictionary](https://www.thefreedictionary.com/) for the word lists